bgstack15/bgscripts/usr/share/bgscripts/docs/README.txt

 - Added bgscripts-version.txt file.
 - Fixed newscript to use $( which vi ) and also for chmod.
 - Fixed get-files so it includes the cd debdir stuff
+- Adjusted package so it only deploys systemd stuff if systemd is present.
+Need to test!